agamlatiff/jajan-bang/context/09-DEVELOPMENT-ROADMAP.md

 #### Missing Loading States

 - [x] No loading indicators on detail page (add to cart, order now) ✅
-- ❌ Cart operations feel unresponsive
+- [x] Cart checkout button has loading state ✅
 - ❌ Image loading has no skeleton/placeholder
 - ❌ Payment processing shows no progress